 While truck spills are generally smaller and less environmentally damaging than large-scale pipeline or rail accidents, they occur more frequently due to roadway hazards and human error.
 The need for multiple truck trips to meet oil demand increases road congestion, accident risks, and emissions, impacting both safety and air quality.

-Oil Tankers: Massive Capacity but High Spill Risks
+Oil Tanker: Massive Capacity but High Spill Risks

 Oil tankers carry vast quantities of crude oil across oceans and rivers, making them essential for global trade.
 Crude oil tankers include supertankers, ultra-large crude carriers (ULCCs), and very large crude carriers (VLCCs), capable of transporting millions of barrels of oil at a time.